dfe-analytical-services/explore-education-statistics/README.md

 #### Disabling linting upon save

-During development, code is linted upon save, but if required this can be disabled by changing the following in your `.env.local`:
+During development, code is linted upon save, but if required this can be disabled by adding the following in your `.env.local`:

 ```